noelmcloughlin/x2go/x2goserver/README.rst

 ``x2g.x2goserver``
 ------------

-Meta-state for inclusion of all ng states.
+Meta-state for inclusion of all states.

 **Note:** x2g.x2goserver requires the merge parameter of salt.modules.pillar.get(), first available in the Helium release.